-The LPN to Associate Degree Nursing Advanced Standing option is designed for licensed practical nurses seeking to become registered nurses.
-This option is offered at the Detroit Lakes, Fergus Falls, and Wadena campuses.
-Students who have taken the required general education prerequisites and are accepted to the program take a two-credit Role Transition course in the semester prior to the start of their program and then join the Generic Associate Degree nursing students in the second year of their nursing program.
+The LPN to Associate Degree Nursing option is designed for licensed practical nurses seeking to become registered nurses.
+This option is offered at the Detroit Lakes, Fergus Falls, Moorhead and Wadena campuses.
+Students who have taken the required general education prerequisites and are accepted to the program take a two-credit Role Transition course in the semester prior to the start of their program and then join the Associate Degree Nursing students in the second year of their nursing program.
 The Associate Degree Nursing program is designed to prepare students to deliver nursing care in a variety of settings as registered nurses.
-The graduating nurse will be able to provide nursing care in hospitals, long-term care facilities, clinics, community health facilities and other health-related facilities.
+The graduating nurse will be able to provide nursing care in hospitals, long-term care facilities, clinics, and community health and other health-related facilities.
 Upon completion of the nursing program, an Associate of Science degree is awarded by the college.
 Nursing graduates may apply to take the National Council Licensing Exam-RN (NCLEX-RN) following graduation.
 Individuals entering the program must pass the background check required by the Minnesota Human Services licensing division and, depending upon particular clinical partner expectations, also may be required to pass an annual National Background Check.
 The Minnesota Board of Nursing has officially approved the Associate Degree Nursing program at M State.

 Nursing judgment: Demonstrate the ability to make nursing judgments using evidence-based research and clinical reasoning for quality patient care across diverse populations.